koenswinkelswfw/the-small-belligerent-foreign-country/README.md

 - Click the **Download** button.

 ### 2. Extract the Files
-- Extract or unpack the zip file to a folder (name it e.g. 'sbfc').
+- Extract or unpack the zip file, which will create a `dist` folder.

 ### 3. Open Chrome Extension Manager
 - Open Chrome and go to `chrome://extensions/` (or click the three dots in the top-right corner of Chrome, then go to **More Tools > Extensions**).